AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/triggers-and-filters-for-mobile-smart-campaigns.md

 All triggers and filters, except for Was Sent Push Notification, contain these two standard constraints:

-* Device Type - iPod, iPhone, iPhone 6 Plus, iPad mini, iPad, Android smartphone, Android tablet, Unknown (this is a preset list)
+* Device Type - [!DNL iPod], iPhone, [!DNL iPhone 6 Plus], [!DNL iPad mini], iPad, Android smartphone, Android tablet, Unknown (this is a preset list)

 * Platform - iPhone or Android